1 in 8 people over the age of 15 is a Carer here in Ireland. That is about 516,594 people in the country that are providing unpaid care.

 Talk to Your Boss

 There are many who work and care for a loved one.
 This can be a tricky one and can come with added pressure and stress.
 Your caring responsibilities can lead to a conflict with work and then of course there is the added financial pressure.

 It can be hard to ask for time off of work, especially if you believe your boss won’t support you.
 Even then, it’s important to talk to your boss.
 There could be days where you just don’t feel you have that ‘get up and go‘ attitude and you need time to recoup.
 Let your boss know about your situation, they may surprise you and offer a level of understanding and possibly even help where they can.

 When I say help, this could mean, offering flexible work hours, giving longer lunches on specific days and sharing responsibilities across the team instead of adding to your already stressful plate.

 Acknowledge Those Difficult Emotions

-Just because you are a Carer, does not mean you need to be ‘caring’ or feel ‘caring’ every waking minute.
-It’s unrealistic and will hurt yourself when you realize that you can’t meet these expectations you’ve put on yourself.
+Just because you are a Carer, does not mean you need to be ‘caring‘ or feel ‘caring‘ every waking minute.
+It’s unrealistic and will hurt when you realise that you can’t meet these expectations you’ve put on yourself.

 When you care for someone you love, you won’t always feel happy, caring or even, giving.
 Sometimes, you may feel angry, frustrated or dare I say it, hate the person you care for.